mbta/data_platform/doc/adr/0004-process-for-adding-a-cubic-ods-table.md

 - Crawling the Incoming bucket with a Glue Crawler could be scheduled.
 - A script/Mix task could be written to turn a Glue Catalog table into a Terraform configuration, for easier importing.
 - A script/Mix task could be written to create a `CubicOdsTable`.
+- A script/Mix task could be written to generate an Ecto data-only migration to add the `CubicOdsTable` record.

 This also requires a developer to directly access the RDS database: a TODO for the future is to either have this configuration outside the RDS database or